computational-psychology/computational-psychology-www/content/pages/index.rst

 Student Symposium in July 2026
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our BA-students `Mahdi <files/Presentation_Mahdi_Hassani.pdf>`_ , `Melis <files/Presentation_Melis_Kazan.pdf>`_ , Emran, Yannick and Solana proudly present their theses work in our student symposium.
+Our BA-students `Mahdi <files/Presentation_Mahdi_Hassani.pdf>`_ , `Melis <files/Presentation_Melis_Kazan.pdf>`_ , Emran, Yannick and `Solana <files/Presentation_Solana_Neumeier.pdf>`_ proudly present their theses work in our student symposium.
 If you want to know more about their exciting research topics join us on Friday, July 10th, from 10:30am-2pm in MAR 2.046.
 If you missed it you can check out the presentations under their names.